aqboopy/team125/README.md

 -- WEBSITE STATUSES --

 Main page: done, aq
-(the hover over booking button feature(shown in invision) is alittle difficult to do so i decided to just not do it) Fixed the navigation bar

-Enquiry page: not done
+Enquiry page: not included in submission

-About us page: not done
+About us page: not included in submission

-Book Now page: partially(?) done, debs
+Book Now page: to be done, debs

-Events page: partially(?) done, debs
+Events page: to be done, debs

-Hotels page: not done
+Hotels page: not included in submission

-Restaurants page: not done
+Restaurants page: not included in submission

-Shops page: not done
+Shops page: not included in submission

 Attractions page: done, dash